cmundle/cmundle/README.md

 # Christopher Mundle

-## Product Designer & UI Developer based in Toronto, Canada
+## Product Designer & Designer Engineer based in Toronto, Canada

 Christopher has over 10 years of experience crafting engaging and intuitive solutions for various domains, including e-commerce, finance, legal and enterprise software.
 His experiences have reached millions of users worldwide.